dacsang97/safaribooks/README.md

 ## Exporting Cookies

 Before you can download books, you need to export your cookies from Safari Books Online.
-The tool supports two popular cookie export formats:
+The tool supports three popular cookie export formats:

 ### Option 1: Cookie-Editor (Recommended)